channel-io/bezier-react/.changeset/silent-falcons-behave.md

 "@channel.io/bezier-tokens": minor
 ---

-Add categories by token to the JavaScript build file.
+Add categories by token to the JavaScript build file